.

 The cannabis plant produces a plethora of unique phytochemicals—among these are over 100 cannabinoids and over 200 terpenes.
 Different strains and extracts contain varying concentrations of these chemicals and therefore produce different effects.
 Although touted as a “drug”, the complexity of cannabis chemistry eclipses this term.
 The terpene and cannabinoid profile of one strain can produce psychoactive effects entirely different from another cultivar.

 Research in the field has revealed that cannabinoids and terpenes synergise to enhance and modify each other’s effects—a phenomenon known as the entourage effect[2].
-Many of these molecules may affect anxiety symptoms in different ways, and certain strains and extracts might work well for different people.
+Many of these molecules may affect anxiety symptoms in different ways, and certain strains and extracts might eventually work well for different people.

 Let’s take a look at some of the most well-understood cannabinoids and terpenes below to see how they might combat or give rise to anxiety.